techidaily/site-win11-tips/source/_posts/avoid-the-digital-snare-spotting-invisible-threats.md

 ## Before We Get Started…

  Before investigating whether your device has been compromised, close all third-party and Windows applications.
-This will reduce the entries Task Manager or other[any alternatives to the Task Manager](https://www.makeuseof.com/tag/5-powerful-alternatives-windows-task-manager/) you might be using and allow you to effectively identify suspicious connections established on your computer.
+This will reduce the entries Task Manager or other [any alternatives to the Task Manager](https://www.makeuseof.com/tag/5-powerful-alternatives-windows-task-manager/) you might be using and allow you to effectively identify suspicious connections established on your computer.

  Afterward,[run a malware scan on your device using Microsoft Defender](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) or any reliable third-party antivirus software you usually use.
 This step will help you detect and automatically remove light infections inside your device, and they won't distract you when searching for more severe infections or security breaches.